Shah Alam Stadium: History

-Shah Alam Stadium is the officially home stadium for Selangor football club currently play in Malaysia's top division – the Super League.
-The field size for the stadium was according to FIFA rules which is 105 x 68m.
+Built for the 1998 Commonwealth Games, construction began on 1 January 1990 at a cost of RM 469 million.
+A half-marathon was held in December 1993 as part of celebrations for the opening of the stadium.

-This stadium is inspired by Hajduk Split stadium, Poljud in Split, Croatia (built in 1979).
-Construction began on 1 January 1990, and the stadium was officially opened on 16 July 1994, when Dundee United played a Selangor selection in the first game of an invitational tournament, drawing 1–1.
+The stadium was officially opened on 16 July 1994 with a series of international friendly matches sponsored by Matsushita.
+Dundee United played a Selangor selection in the first game of an invitational tournament, drawing 1–1.
 The first goal at the stadium was scored by Billy McKinlay.
 Other teams in the tournament were Bayern Munich, Leeds United, the Australian Olympic team "Olyroos", and Flamengo (who won the tournament).

-The stadium is situated in the eastern part of Shah Alam.
-The Shah Alam Stadium, which consists of huge six level semi-enclosed spaces, is the largest stadium in Selangor State.
-It was the biggest stadium in Malaysia before the completion of the National Stadium in Bukit Jalil.
-The frame structure is the longest free-standing arc in the world.
-Constructed with the latest technology, it is now a popular venue for world class sport events.
-The stadium was designed by a well known Malaysian Architect, Hijjaz Kasturi.
+The international friendly matches only attracted 5,000 spectators each and was seen as an "amateur competition".

+The Malaysia Cup finals was held in the stadium for the first time in December 1994.
 Bon Jovi made its debut Malaysian concert in the stadium on 4 May 1995.

-The stadium has around 5,500 car bays in parking lots surrounding the stadium.
-The stadium has become the major landmark in Shah Alam due to its scale and magnificent architecture.
-Other than sporting facilities, the stadium also has a go-kart racing circuit.
 Once, Universiti Teknologi MARA's (UiTM) Faculty of Performing Arts occupied a portion of the stadium as its faculty building prior to the completion of the Puncak Perdana satellite campus of the university.

-In 2011, RM 3.4 million was spent to renovate the stadium to upgrade the lighting system, roof repairs, new grass for the pitch as well as to replace vandalised seats, improving the sound system, upgrading the dressing rooms, repainting some parts of the stadium, repairing the washrooms as well as other facilities.
+In 2011, RM 3.4 million was spent by the Selangor government to renovate the stadium to upgrade the lighting system, roof repairs, new grass for the pitch as well as to replace vandalised seats, improving the sound system, upgrading the dressing rooms, repainting some parts of the stadium, repairing the washrooms as well as other facilities.
 In 2014, RM 2.4mil was spent for the second phase of upgrading works, which includes replacing more than 500 roof tiles, replacing grass on the damaged parts of the field with the seashore paspalum variety, upgrading the changing rooms and toilets, repairing the public address system and two generator sets.